cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 (gdb)
 ```

 Since some environmental variables of the system are pushed to the stack of an executing program, the content of the stack while analyzing the binary might be different from other execution runs (Eg. A different user runs the program, the program is run from a different path, the program is run from an ssh session vs local session, etc ...).
-Therefore, the content of the stack might change and the addresses that we calculated might be slightly different.
+Therefore, the content of the stack might change and the addresses that were calculated might be slightly different.
 As an example, the program will be executed from different paths or "environments" in the system.
 In the first environment the program was executed on the directory where the executable itself resides (/opt/protostar/bin) and the second environment was run from the home directory of the testing system (/home/user).
 Furthermore, the address where the environmental variables are in a different address as shown in the next examples:

 **Environment 1**
 ```bash